neurord/stochdiff/README.rst

     java -Dlog.neurord.numeric.grid.NextEventQueue=debug ...

 By default, the same output is printed to the console and to the log file (named after the model file, but with “.log” at the end).
+The name of the log file can be specified with `--log=...`.
+If the command is not run from the terminal (standard input is not attached to a tty), only the log file is written.

 For long simulations the log file can get pretty big.
 To disable the log file altogether, use: